csheinlen/jai_zed/README.md

 Quick and dirty Jai lsp/tree-sitter for Zed.
-Need to have compiled and on your path for this to work.
+Need to have Jails compiled and on your path for this to work.

 Before compiling Jails replace the line where server.project_root is set with: